 • Not be evicted as a form of retaliation or discrimination.

-Tenants can legally break a lease due to:
+Residents can legally break a lease in Michigan due to:

 • Uninhabitable unit.